zaher2016/website/_posts/2012-11-26-admin-mode-arrives-in-odk-collect-1-2-2.md

 For example, you can choose what buttons appear on the main screen in order to prevent collectors from accidentally editing or deleting saved forms.

-You can also prevent collectors from jumping to arbitrary prompts, renaming saved forms, or changing any of ODK Collect&#8217;s settings unless they know the admin password.
+You can also prevent collectors from jumping to arbitrary prompts, renaming saved forms, or changing any of ODK Collect’s settings unless they know the admin password.

 You can try admin mode in [ODK Collect v1.2.2](https://play.google.com/store/apps/details?id=org.odk.collect.android) on the Google Play Store or at the [ODK download](https://code.google.com/p/opendatakit) site.